47chapters/letsgo/docs/how-to/enqueue-asynchronous-work.md

 ## Enqueue asynchronous work

 The _worker_ component of the LetsGo boilerplate supports executing asynchronous work in the background, outside of the lifespan of an HTTP request.
-Aside from from processing Stripe events delivered via a webhook, your application may define schedule its own types of asynchronous work.
+Aside from from processing Stripe events delivered via a webhook, your application may define and schedule its own types of asynchronous work.

 <img width="836" alt="image" src="https://github.com/tjanczuk/letsgo/assets/822369/835f7840-da4a-4c2e-bd1a-50864fb60c47">

-This article assumes you already know how to [develop the worker](./develop-the-worker.md) to define the processing logic for asynchronous work, and will talk about ways to schedule it.
+This article assumes you already know how to [develop the worker](./develop-the-worker.md) to define the processing logic for asynchronous work and will talk about ways to schedule it.

 ### Common use cases

 There are two common contexts in which you may want to schedule asynchronous work: from within the _API_ component, and from within the _worker_.

-In one case, you schedule asynchronous work from within the _API_ component.
 When your application receives an HTTP request which requires work that cannot, should not, or needs not be completed during the lifetime of the HTTP request, you can schedule its asynchornous execution by the worker for later, and immediately respond to the HTTP request.
-One case that comes implemented in the LetsGo boilerplate is the `POST /v1/contact` endpoint, which accepts a contact form submission from the _web_ component and schedules its processing for the _worker_ by enqueuing a message with type `letsgo:contact`.
+One such case, which is already implemented in the LetsGo boilerplate, is the `POST /v1/contact` endpoint.
+It accepts a contact form submission from the _web_ component and schedules its processing for the _worker_ by enqueuing a message with type `letsgo:contact`.

-In another case, processing one chunk of asynchronous work in the _worker_ itself may require scheduling subsequent asynchronous jobs later on.
-For example, when you encounter errors and throttling limits when connecting to downstream services to complete an asynchronous job, you may want to re-schedule that job for later.
+In another case, processing one chunk of asynchronous work in the _worker_ itself may require scheduling subsequent asynchronous jobs for later.
+For example, when you encounter errors or throttling limits when connecting to downstream services to complete an asynchronous job, you may want to re-schedule that job for later.

 ### How to enqueue asynchronous work

 LetsGo provides the `@letsgo/queue` package in the `packages/queue` directory which should be used to enqueue work for the _worker_.
 The package is already wired up and ready for use from within the _API_ and _worker_ components, both when running locally or in the cloud.

-In the simplest case, this is how you would enqueue a hypothetical "new order" message for processing by the worker:
+In the simplest case, this is how you enqueue a hypothetical "new order" message for processing by the worker:

 ```typescript
 import { enqueue } from "@letsgo/queue";